About Dr. Sennet

 As a committed scholar and educator, she has presented frequent guest lectures, is an advocate for outreach performances, and is in demand as an adjudicator at piano competitions.
-She has recently presented lecture recitals at the Music Teachers National Association Conference, National Conference on Keyboard Pedagogy, American Musicological Society Conference, College Music Society National Conference, the College Music Society Great Lakes Regional Conference in Dayton, Ohio, and the Illinois State Music Teachers Conference.
+She has presented lecture-recitals at the Music Teachers National Association Conference, National Conference on Keyboard Pedagogy, American Musicological Society Conference, College Music Society National Conference, the College Music Society Great Lakes Regional Conference in Dayton, Ohio, and the Illinois State Music Teachers Conference.
 Other appearances include solo recitals as well as being invited as masterclass clinician at the Tashkent State Conservatory in Uzbekistan, University of New Mexico at Las Cruces, Flint Institute of Music in Michigan, and the Wisconsin Conservatory of Music in Milwaukee.
 As an adjudicator, she was invited to judge competitions such as the Society for Arts and Letters National Piano Competition, Sejong Music Society Piano Competition, Zelpha Wells Piano Competition in Tuscaloosa, Alabama, and Walgreens Concerto Competition in Highland Park, Illinois.
 As an administrator, she currently serves as Associate Dean for Diversity, Equity, and Inclusion in the College of Fine and Applied Arts.
 She is also a 2023-2024 Public Voices Fellow of The OpEd Project, and she has published in articles in Newsweek and The Fulcrum.

 Classical music should not be limited to the conventional, but should embrace both the new and old.
 I believe that musicians should experiment with their recital programs to reach a wider audience.
 I encourage my students to explore a wide variety of stylistic periods, including works that are not frequently performed.
 The possibilities of music are endless and my hope is that my students come away from our time together with a stronger means of communicating their ideas.
 I also encourage students to find their own voice through attention to an increased self-confidence and enjoyment of music-making.
 Often, I will offer several solutions to playing passages to aid in expanding their musical palette.
 I advocate the performing of chamber music to widen their perspective.
 Next, I promote the importance of technical and musical mastery, as well as full-body awareness.
 Through this awareness, my students are able to eliminate piano-playing injuries that have become all too common in our field.
 Above all, I believe that performance, scholarship, and pedagogy can be combined.
 The understanding of common pianistic challenges as well as an awareness of stylistic traits will only serve to enhance performance.
 In addition, increased conversations about underrepresented composers will lead musicians to explore new research ideas about embracing standard and unconventional repertoire.